linux development logo

 GRUB_DISABLE_OS_PROBER=false

-I run update-grub to add the Windows partition to the configuration file (/boot/grub/grub.cfg) as a boot menu element.
+I run update-grub to add the Windows partition to the config file (/boot/grub/grub.cfg) as a boot-menu entry.

 update-grub